 The state of SSE models and other approaches

 Louca and Pennell (2020) speculate that state-speciation and extinction models (SSE) may have similar identifiability issues.
 This is not an unreasonable concern.
 Beaulieu and O’Meara (2016) demonstrated that if a trait has no effect on speciation and/or extinction rates, the likelihood of any SSE model becomes the product of the likelihoods of the Nee et al. (1994) tree likelihood and the character model likelihood (or the sum of the log-likelihoods in log space), so the models are clearly related.
-One could certainly alter the SSE model to include realistic factors like mass extinctions and secular changes in rates through time, and any one of these features will undoubtedly lead to a set of models with identical likelihoods.
-However, in other ways, strict SSE models can be immune, because they do not split the tree into time bins.
+One could certainly alter the SSE model to include realistic factors like mass extinctions and secular changes in rates through time (we, and others, have experimented with these), and any one of these features will undoubtedly lead to a set of models with identical likelihoods.
+However, in other ways, strict SSE models can be immune to the particular concern of Louca and Pennell (2020), because they do not split the tree into time bins.
 Instead, they approximately treat a tree as a series of discrete chunks — that is, a chunk in one part of the tree is in state 0, and so is impacted by the instantaneous speciation rate, λ0, and extinction rate, μ0, while another chunk in another part of the tree is in state 1 and so is impacted by speciation rate, λ1, and extinction rate, μ1 (in reality, they average over these paintings based on their probabilities).
 Within each of these chunks the speciation and extinction rates are invariant, and as Nee et al. (1994) showed, constrained in this way there is a single maximum likelihood estimate of each rate.
 If one limits the model space to where rates are dependent on states (observed or hidden or some combination of both), then SSE models should be identifiable, though not immune to all the practical difficulties of estimating rates in the presence of extinction, finite data, errors in branch lengths and topology, and more.